 The ECB Executive Board has six members who are appointed by the Heads of State or Government in the euro area.
 The Executive Board’s main tasks are taking responsibility for managing the ECB’s day-to-day business and ensuring that the decisions of the Governing Council are implemented.

 The General Council

 The General Council of the ECB consists of the governors of all national central banks of the EU Member States and the President and Vice President of the ECB.
 The Governor of the Riksbank is thus a member of the General Council.
 The Council usually meets four times a year.
 Its most important tasks are to prepare for the entry of new countries into the Eurosystem and to monitor and analyse the economies of the EU countries that have not adopted the euro.
 Among its other tasks, the Council adopts the convergence reports in which the ECB assesses the compliance of these countries with the economic convergence criteria and the extent to which their national legislation is compatible with the Treaty and the ESCB Statute.
 Convergence reports are prepared every second year or when a country applies for membership of the Eurosystem.

-The Governing Council has formed sixteen committees with a large number of working groups for different parts of the operations within the ESCB.
+The Governing Council has formed committees with a large number of working groups for different parts of the operations within the ESCB.
 The national central banks have representatives in these groups, which mostly meet to provide the Governing Council with advice on issues affecting the Eurosystem.
 When such issues fall under the area of responsibility of the General Council, all central banks in the EU participate, including the Riksbank.
-The Riksbank is represented by members of the Executive Board in the International Relations Committee and the Banking Supervision Committee, and, all in all, the Riksbank participates in about 50 committees or groups in the ESCB.
+Overall, the Riksbank participates in around 50 committees or groups in the ESCB.